 Now, think about your hemp CBD brand.
 Where can it be positioned in the marketplace so you can exploit the strengths and benefits it delivers?

 Keep in mind, your brand becomes much more powerful when you can prove your brand’s position and promise.
 For example, anyone can say their brand is the best, but few can actually prove it.

 This is why data is so important to brand building.
-To that end, use market research, quality ratings, social media, content marketing, customer feedback, and more to collect valuable proof for all of your brand and marketing claims.
+To that end, use market research, social media, content marketing, blogging, videos, customer feedback, and more to collect valuable proof for all of your brand and marketing claims.

 Once you’ve collected your proof, make sure consumers know about it.
-Include the data and information on your packages, labels, marketing materials, website, and display it in digital and print signage.
-Nashville, Tennessee’s Veteran Vibe Food Truck promotes its proof by hanging certificates of third-party testing directly on the truck.
+Include the data and information on your packages, labels, marketing materials, website, advertising, and more.
+For example, Nashville, Tennessee’s Veteran Vibe Food Truck promotes its proof by hanging certificates of third-party testing directly on the truck.

 Understand and Monitor Your Target Audience Personas and Their Perceptions of Your Brand

 Who is your target audience?
 What are their customer persona profiles?
 How do they perceive your brand?
-Your brand needs to deliver value to your target audiences, and they need to perceive your brand as the right solution to their problems.
+Your brand needs to deliver value to each of your target audiences and personas, and they need to perceive your brand as the right solution to their problems.